Insality/druid/docs_md/01-components.md

 Basic Druid scroll component.
 Handle all scrolling stuff in druid GUI

 ### Setup
-Create scroll component with druid: `scroll = druid:new_scroll(scroll_parent, scroll_input)`.
+Create scroll component with druid: `scroll = druid:new_scroll(view_node, content_node)`.

+_View_node_ - is static part.
+It capturing user input and recognize scrolling touches

-_Scroll parent_ - is dynamic part.
+_Content_node_ - is dynamic part.
 This node will change position by scroll system

-_Scroll input_ - is static part.
-It capturing user input and recognize scrolling touches

-Initial scroll size will be equal to _scroll parent_ node size.
-The initial view box will be equal to _scroll input_ node size
+Initial scroll size will be equal to _content_node_ node size.
+The initial view box will be equal to _view_node_ node size

-Usually, Place static input zone part, and as children add scroll parent part:
+Usually, Place _view_node_ and as children add _content_node_:
 ![](../media/scroll_scheme.png)
 ![](../media/scroll_outline.png)

-*Here scroll_content_zone below input zone, in game content zone be able to scroll left until end*
+*Here content_node below view_node, in game content_node be able to scroll left until end*

 ### Notes
-- Scroll by default style have inertion and "back moving".
+- Scroll by default style have inertion and extra size for strecthing effect.
 It can be adjust via scroll [style settings](https://insality.github.io/druid/modules/druid.scroll.html#Style)
 - You can setup "points of interest".
 Scroll always will be centered on closes point of interest.
 It is able to create slider without inertion and points of interest on each scroll element.
 - Scroll have next events:
-	- *on_scroll* On scroll move callback
+	- *on_scroll* (self, position) On scroll move callback
-	- *on_scroll_to* On scroll_to function callback
+	- *on_scroll_to* (self, position, is_instant) On scroll_to function callback
-	- *on_point_scroll* On scroll_to_index function callback
+	- *on_point_scroll* (self, item_index, position) On scroll_to_index function callback
-- You can adjust scroll content size by `scroll:set_border(node_size)`.
-It will setup new size to content node.
+- You can adjust scroll content size by `scroll:set_size(node_size)`.
+It will setup new size to _content node_
+- You can enabled or disable inertion mode via `scroll:set_intert(state)`
+- You can adjust extra stretch size via `scroll:set_extra_stretch_size`
+- Multitouch is required for scroll.
+Scroll is correctly handling touch_id swap while dragging scroll

 ## Progress